 "Looking back at this past year, it feels like it was an incredible whirlwind.
 And while I'm so grateful for every opportunity that's come my way, I would be lying if I didn't say I wasn't tired as a result of said whirlwind.
 So, for 2020, I've decided that I'm reclaiming my energy.
 I was recently reminded that we are the only ones who protect our own energy.
 This idea really resonated with me—I often blame things like work, the city I live in or my busy social life as the reasons I feel constantly exhausted.
 When, in reality, it's up to me (and only me) to create boundaries around and prioritize the many ways in which my energy can be drained.
 In order to do this, I'll need to learn to say "no," I'll need to schedule myself time to relax and breathe on a daily basis, I'll need to plan ahead so I'm not running around like a chicken with my head cut off to get things done at the last minute and I'll need to force myself to slow down overall.
 It's not going to be easy but it will be worth it."

 "So often, my resolutions to get a six-pack, do more volunteer work, and take more photos (selfies not included) are derailed by March.
 That's why I love the idea of reclaiming rather than resolving.
-And in 2020, I'm reclaiming my time.
+And in 2021, I'm reclaiming my time.
 Last year I resolved to do more with my free time—be it a workout or a catch up with an old acquaintance.
 The way I saw it, if I had time to scan Netflix then I had time to put in some extra work in my professional or social life.
-But as we approach the new decade, I actually plan to do the antithesis.
-I'm gently relinquishing myself of all guilt associated with saying no to drinks and spin classes and anything else that I see as fluff that doesn't add any real value to my life.
+After 2020, I actually plan to do the antithesis.
+I'm gently relinquishing myself of all guilt associated with saying no to anything that doesn't add any real value to my life.
 Instead, my free time will be just that... free.
 Free moments for me to read.
 To call my Mom.
 To count my blessings.
 To do absolutely nothing at all."